-Introductory bonus cash back offers are commonly used to attract new credit card customers.
+Introductory bonus cash back credit card offers are commonly used to attract new credit card customers.
 To earn the bonus, new customers have to spend a specified amount on new purchases during a certain period of time.
-It's another way to earn bonus

 Consider Investing Your Rewards

-One basic option is to open a high yield savings account or a short-term CD, both of which offer more competitive APYs than a standard deposit product.
+Let your credit card rewards grow into something more with a high-yield savings account.
 You can even use the cash you get back to jumpstart more critical investments such as an IRA or HSA (bolstering your retirement and healthcare savings).

 Make Cash Back = A Zero Card Balance